Leonardo (Teenage Mutant Ninja Turtles): 1987 animated series

 In the lyrics for the 1987 TV series' theme song, Leonardo is stated to be the leader of the turtles; his orders are usually followed, and he is a serious do-gooder who does not joke around.
-He was attracted to a young kunoichi named Lotus, a swordswoman prodigy from Japan who was hired by Krang to replace Shredder, whom she defeated (along with Rocksteady and Bebop).
+He was attracted to a young kunoichi named Lotus, a swordswoman prodigy from Japan who was hired by Krang to replace Shredder, whom she defeated (along with Bebop and Rocksteady).
 She and Leonardo dueled to a standstill before she resorted to a trick sword to knock him out.
 When they met the second time, she tried to convince him to join her as a "ninja for hire", but he refused.
 She turned on Krang and escaped to continue her mercenary lifestyle, telling Leonardo that there was little good in goodness, though she hoped that they would one day be on the same side.

 Leonardo takes his role of being a leader seriously.
 He can be bossy which annoys his brothers.
 Mostly they will obey, but sometimes they will not.
 In a Season 4 episode "Leonardo lightens up", his brothers got so annoyed that they used a personality alternator to make him loosen up, which lead to huge problems but ended up going back to normal in the end.

-When the cartoon series starts out, he is shown with having a level head, akin to his leadership qualities in the comic.
+At the start of the series he is shown with having a level head, akin to his leadership qualities in the comic.
 However, as the series carried on, he became more of a hero of a group of superheroes and spoke in a high pitched voice, which was very different from the original, deeper pitch in the first season.

-Leonardo seems to enjoy reading.
-For example, many times when the Turtles are at home, Leo is reading a book.
-In the episode Four Musketurtles, he is the only Turtle that read The Three Musketeers.
-Another good example is in "Leonardo is Missing"; while the other Turtles go to an arcade, Leonardo stays at the lair and reads.
-In the Season 6 episode "Snakes Alive", it is revealed that Leonardo has Ophidiophobia, but confronted it later.